Reuben Fenton: Later life

 In 1878, Fenton represented the United States at the International Monetary Conference in Paris.
 He was known as "The Soldiers' Friend" for his efforts to help returning Civil War veterans.
 He worked to remove tuition charges for public education, helped to establish six schools for training teachers, and signed the charter for Cornell University.

 Personal life

-In 1840, Fenton was married to Jane W. Frew (1821–1842), the daughter of John Frew.
+In 1840, Fenton was married to Jane W. Frew (1821–1842), the daughter of John and Isabelle (Armstrong) Frew.
 They had one daughter, Jane Frew Fenton.
 After his first wife's death in 1842 Jane went to live with her maternal grandparents.
-Reuben got remarried on June 12, 1844 to Elizabeth Scudder (1824–1901).
+Reuben got remarried on June 12, 1844, to Elizabeth Scudder (1824–1901).
 Together, they were the parents of: